 For those who previously bought the Enhanced Autopilot package, the FDS feature would cost $99 a month.

-Tesla owners can cancel their monthly FSD subscription at any time, according to the website.
+According to the website, Tesla owners can cancel their monthly FSD subscription at any time.

 According to Electrek, the EV maker aims to deliver a true level 5 full self-driving system and people buying the package are betting on Tesla achieving that goal.